In the Black: Critical reception

 According to James Reaney of The London Free Press, In the Black received "some of the best reviews in Kittie's decade-plus career".
 Some critics considered it to be the band's best album.
 Bergman of Blabbermouth.net and Rock Hards Marcus Schleutermann both applauded the album's musical "conviction"; the former considered it to be "the biggest metal shock of 2009".
 Falzon of Exclaim! was surprised by the quality of the album's sound and songwriting, singling out Morgan's vocals and McLeod's "catchy riffs" for praise.
 Ultimate Guitar also highlighted Kittie's stronger musicianship and chemistry on the album and believed that the band had "perfected [the] formula [...] they've been mixing for nearly ten years".

 James Christopher Monger of AllMusic stated that In the Black only "fortifies what [Kittie have] been standing on for the last decade".
 Waspman of Metal Rules considered it "relatively impressive as a step forward for Kittie", but "not [...] for anyone else", and felt the album as a whole lacked originality.
 The A.V.
 Clubs Leonard Pierce and Time Offs Quinlan both highlighted the album's improved musicianship but criticized Morgan's vocals; the latter remarked that it "dances dangerously close to being swallowed amongst the mass produced."
 Edele of laut.de found its guitar solos were "sloppily or just cheaply [played]".
 Jan Wischkowski of Metal.de praisied the album's consistency but considered it only "above-average" due to a lack of standout tracks.

 In The Collector's Guide to Heavy Metal: Volume 4: The '00s (2011), Popoff praised In the Blacks grooves and variety and compared Kittie favourably with Sinergy.
 Paul Travers of Metal Hammer ranked it fifth out of band's seven studio albums, calling it their first to combine their melodic and aggressive sensibilities "into a single hulking whole."
-In a 2020 Reddit AMA, Morgan and Mercedes both named it the Kittie album they are most proud of.
+In a 2020 Reddit AMA, Morgan and Mercedes both named In the Black the Kittie album they are most proud of.
+In a 2025 interview with New Noise Magazine, Jenkins cited the album as the Kittie album she resonated most with.